shirui10/CookBook/README.md

 The app is a simple cook book app, which can search for recipes of different meals.

-It was made in Android Studio, and it is available for Android 6 - 11.
+It was made in Android Studio and it is available for Android 6 - 11, but of course the newer the better.

 I made it only for a course project in my university.